8 July 2022

 The Engaging Conflict Summer School is designed to equip committed students, early-career researchers and professionals with advanced tools to critically understand conflict and tackle it as a dynamic reality.

-Participants who successfully complete the Summer School (i.e. participate to a minimum of 54 hours of lectures/seminars and pass the final exam) are awarded an official certification jointly released by the Department of Cultures, Politics and Society of the University of Turin and the Torino World Affairs Institute (T.wai).
+Participants who successfully complete the Summer School (i.e. attend a minimum of 50 hours of lectures/seminars and achieve at least a “pass” grade in the final assignment) are awarded an official certification jointly released by T.wai and the Department of Cultures, Politics and Society of the University of Torino.
+Such certificate will include a full transcript of records and can be used to claim university credits (flexible, according to your own university's ECTS conversion).